-All skills examination applicants, ages 18-24, who completed a driver education program must complete the applicable ITD program and obtain proof of completion prior to taking the driving skills examination.
+All skills examination applicants, ages 18 and older, who completed a driver education program must complete the applicable ITD program and obtain proof of completion prior to taking the driving skills examination.
 The ITD program shall be viewed after completion of the 6 hour adult course or behind the wheel driver education requirements and prior to taking the skills examination.